stuart-knock/docs/UserGuide/TestCases.rst

        represented by a scalar measure.
     #.
 A 2D discrete representation will be displayed on the right side of the
        screen and it will be updated each time several simulations are finished.
     #.
-Choose three points and run longer simulations for these three parameter
+From those results, the most relevant set of parameters can be
-       sets.
+       distinguished.
+Choose three points and run longer simulations for those parameter sets.
     #.
 For each set, run the simulation four times for different degrees of
        noise.
     #.
 Save data.
 These data will now be analyzed.